 This chapter addresses applications and payment-related processes that reside under the authority of the Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service), Payment Management, when payments are not processed by Fiscal Service.
-NTDOs must adhere to the letter and intent of the authorities, processes, and rules outlined in TFM Volume I, Part 4A, Chapter 4000 for the creation, issuance, and reporting of transactions.
+Non-Treasury Disbursing Offices/Officers (NTDO) must adhere to the letter and intent of the authorities, processes, and rules outlined in TFM Volume I, Part 4A, Chapter 4000, for the creation, issuance, and reporting of transactions.

 31 U.S.C. § 3321(c)

 All NTDOs must report to Fiscal Service on a daily basis, its anticipated aggregate level of planned disbursements for each disbursing method [for example, wire, Automated Clearing House (ACH), or check] for the following five day period.
 These reports are due to Treasury each business day by 3 p.m.
 Eastern Time (ET).
 Each entity that performs its own disbursing should submit one consolidated report each day business day.
 Fiscal Service has prepared a template to standardize the reporting of this information: Non-Treasury Disbursing Office Reporting.

 The Policy and Oversight Division (POD) of Fiscal Service will review NTDO compliance and will report to NTDOs on the status of their compliance.
 POD will provide assistance to NTDOs not in compliance or those requesting assistance with proper reporting.

 In the event of a government budget year transition or debt ceiling constraint, Treasury will invoke rules for the processing of payments that flow through the Federal Reserve Banks (FRBs) and thus the debiting of the U.S. Treasury’s General Account (TGA).

 Under a government budget year transition or debt ceiling constraint, NTDOs disbursing ACH payments must: